-TAXATION (INTERNATIONAL TAX COMPLIANCE) (CROWN DEPENDENCY[CD]) REGULATIONS 2014 RELEASE DATE 28 July 2014
+[TAXATION (INTERNATIONAL TAX COMPLIANCE) (CROWN DEPENDENCY[CD]) REGULATIONS $\frac{201}{2014}$

-2015 As 2014 plus payments to NPFI (see [19.4]) As 2014 plus: Custodial Accounts Total gross amounts of interest, dividends and other income paid or credited to the account Depository Accounts Total amount of gross interest paid or credited to the account in the calendar year or other reporting period 30 June 2016 Cash Value Insurance contracts Surrender value; or Amount calculated by the Specified Insurance Company; and Any part surrenders.
+2014 Each Specified US Person either holding a Reportable Account Or as a Controlling Person of an Entity Address US TIN (where applicable or DoB for Pre-existing Accounts) Account number or functional equivalent Name and identifying number of Reporting Financial Institution 30 June 2015 2015 As 2014 plus payments to NPFI (see [19.4]) Account balance or value As 2014 plus: Custodial Accounts Total gross amounts of interest, dividends and other income paid or credited to the account 30 June 2016 Depository Accounts Total amount of gross interest paid or credited to the account in the calendar year or other reporting period Cash Value Insurance contracts Surrender value; or Amount calculated by the Specified Insurance Company; and Any part surrenders.
 All other accounts The total gross amount paid or credited to the account including the aggregate amount of any redemption payments.
-2016 As 2014 plus payments to NPFI (see [19.4]) As 2015 plus: Custodial Accounts Total gross proceeds from the sale or redemption of property paid or credited to the account 30 June 2017 2017 onwards As 2014 All of the above 30 June following the end of the reported calendar year
+2016 As 2014 plus payments to NPFI (see [19.4]) As 2015 plus: Custodial Accounts Total gross proceeds from the sale or redemption of property paid or credited to the account 30 June 2017